Achrafbennanizia/Bananapi/docs/MAINPAGE.md

 @section intro_sec Introduction

 Welcome to the Wallbox Control System v4.0 API documentation.
-This is the **latest production version** with complete feature set.
+This is the **latest production version** with complete feature set for ISO 15118 EV charging station control.

 @section features_sec Key Features